edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 ![Berthold**RecorderLI**](berthold-recorder-li.jpg)
 ![https://archive.org/details/berthold-recorder-li-aug-1988-nl](icons/berthold-recorder-li-aug-1988-nl.jpg|large)

-Modern digital technology and practical software make the integrated editing of completely designed pages for graphic companies financially feasible and, given the competition, also necessary.

 The Berthold**RecorderLl** is ideally suited for illuminating the pages created by the Berthold**Workstations**.
-The integrated digital editing of texts, photos, logos, line and raster elements makes it possible not only to modify, tilt and rotate texts, but also to carry out all lithographic work on the Workstation.
-This makes complicated editing, copying and copying and other reprotechnical operations unnecessary.
-Creative text, raster and image manipulations are also possible, such as inverting, making transparent, overwriting and placing in the foreground or background, and the system has an extensive range of technical rasters.

 Photos scanned on the Berthold**EasyScanner** or on the Berthold**HRScanner** are saved in grayscale so that the images can be edited at any time on the Workstation.
 The Berthold**RasterlmageServer** enlarges and reduces the images to the size required for the page to be exposed, calculates the crop and rasterizes the halftone images.